ryanzhou/interapp/README.md

 As long as you've configured "foobar" correctly and added it as a peer in your configuration, this message should be signed and delivered in no time, and automatically verified, parsed and sent to the custom message handler at the other end.

+The return value from the peer will also be automatically encoded and decoded back to Ruby hash or array.

 ## Protocol

 Interapp uses simple HTTP for messaging, with the request body being the JSON payload.
 There are two special HTTP headers required by Interapp: